-See Motor Start-Up on page 2-4.
-If power lever is not in "idle" the motor/propeller will not start running.
-After moving the power lever to "idle", apply power and the motor will start running.
+CAUTION!
+See Motor Start-Up in section "Cockpit electrical system panel" in Chapter 7: If THR EN switch is not "ON", and power lever is not in "cut off" the motor/propeller will not start running.
+After moving the power lever to "cut off", apply power and the motor will start running.